 The exhibition of grandeur has a variety.
 I saw one that emulated a castle with large bastions and a little away from that was some with grand gates and enormous deities stucco art on them.
 Gajalaxmi seemed to be a favorite among all the stucco themes.
 I even saw one where people were depicted – maybe the owners?

 Dusty locks on the gates gave away the fact that it had been decades since someone had actually entered these homes.
 There were one or two of them that were well-maintained and looked as if people still lived within them.
 In fact, I hovered around them with the hope that I could spot someone and ask them about what was the story behind these abandoned bungalows.

 Right in front of the Kanadukathan palace, was an old village pond.
-As we made our way to the interesting temple on its banks, we caught the sight of Karaikudi house that seemed to be reclaimed by nature.
+As we made our way to the interesting temple on its banks, we caught sight of Karaikudi house that seemed to be reclaimed by nature.
 Overgrown roots covered the facade, reminding me of the abandoned Ross Island.
 Stray cats flitted in and out of the house that I attempted to capture through the dusty grills.
-Such was my desperation that a passer-by guided me to an adjoining lane – pointing to a green gate with the instruction – “Pay the watchman there and he will let you go and see the house from inside.”
+Such was my desperation that a passer-by guided me to an adjoining lane – pointing to a green gate with the instruction – “Pay the watchman there and he will let you go and see this Chettiar house from inside.”
 You have no idea what that did to quench my ever-increasing thirst to explore the mansions of Chettinad from within.

 The Architecture of Chettinadu Mansion